-3. CASH AND CASH EQUIVALENTS
+3. CASH AND CASH EQUIVALENTS (continued)

-• Collateralized with securities held by the pledging financial institution's trust department or agent but not in the Authority's name.
+- Uncollateralized, or - Collateralized with securities held by the pledging financial institution, or - Collateralized with securities held by the pledging financial institution's trust department or agent but not in the Authority's name.

-At December 31, 2012, the Authority's cash and cash equivalents balance was fully covered by the Federal Deposit Insurance Corporation and/or collateralized.
+At December 31, 2013, the Authority's cash and cash equivalents balance was fully covered by the Federal Deposit Insurance Corporation and/or collateralized.

-As of December 31, 2012, the Authority did not have any investments subject to credit risk, interestrate risk or concentration of credit risk.
+As of December 31, 2013, the Authority did not have any investments subject to credit risk, interestrate risk or concentration of credit risk.

-All investments are held by the Authority's trustee bank solely as agent of the Nassau County Sewer and Storm Water Finance Authority.
+All investments are held by the Authority's Trustee solely as agent of the Nassau County Sewer and Storm Water Finance Authority.